- Industry Services

 The majority of this two day course will take place in a classroom starting at 8:00 a.m. and ending at approximately 5:00 p.m.
 Refer to the Sample Schedule under "Related Links" for details.

 Note: For the 2013/2014 avalanche season, the Introduction to Weather will become a prerequisite course to CAA’s Avalanche Operations Level 2 course (Level 2).
-Students must either enroll or have completed the Introduction to Weather course prior to applying and participating in Level 2 or have completed a Prior Learning Assessment (PLA).
-For more information on the PLA process, refer to the PLA form under "Related Links" or contact our office for more information.
+Students must either enroll or have completed the Introduction to Weather course prior to applying and participating in Level 2 Module 2 or have completed a Prior Learning Assessment for waiving of this prerequisite (PLA).
+For more information on the PLA process, refer to the PLA form under the Student Resources tab or contact our office for more information.

 At the end of the course, students should be able to: